s33po/bootc-centos/README.md

 - Flathub enabled by default:
     - Firefox ESR and Loupe not installed in favor of the Flatpak version
 - Justfile and `jmain` alias for some basic system maintenance and configuration
-    - `jmain list` to view available commands
+    - `jmain --list` to view available commands

 ### `build_files:`